 - tell your doctor if you are taking a monoamine oxidase (MAO) inhibitors, including isocarboxazid (Marplan), phenelzine (Nardil), selegiline (Eldepryl, Emsam, Zelapar), and tranylcypromine (Parnate) or if you have stopped taking an MAO inhibitor within the past 2 weeks or if you are taking linezolid (Zyvox) or methylene blue.
 Your doctor will probably tell you not to take levomilnacipran.
 If you stop taking levomilnacipran, you should wait at least one week before you start to take an MAO inhibitor.

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven); antidepressants ('mood elevators') such as amitriptyline (Elavil), amoxapine (Asendin), clomipramine (Anafranil), desipramine (Norpramin), doxepin (Adapin, Sinequan), imipramine (Tofranil), nortriptyline (Aventyl, Pamelor), protriptyline (Vivactil), and trimipramine (Surmontil); aspirin and other nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil, Motrin), and naproxen (Aleve, Naprosyn); buspirone (Buspar); clarithromycin (Biaxin, in Prevac); diuretics ('water pills'); fentanyl (Actiq, Duragesic, Fentora); ketoconazole (Nizoral); lithium (Eskalith, Lithobid); medications for mental illness such as clozapine (Clozaril) and haloperidol (Haldol); medications for migraine headaches such as almotriptan (Axert), eletriptan (Relpax), frovatriptan (Frova), naratriptan (Amerge), rizatriptan (Maxalt), sumatriptan (Imitrex), and zolmitriptan (Zomig); tramadol (Ultram); ritonavir (Norvir); and sibutramine (Meridia; no longer available in the United States.
+Be sure to mention any of the following: amphetamines such as amphetamine (in Adderall, in Mydayis), dextroamphetamine (Dexedrine, in Adderall), and methamphetamine (Desoxyn); anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven); aspirin and other nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil, Motrin), and naproxen (Aleve, Naprosyn); buspirone; clarithromycin; diuretics ('water pills'); fentanyl (Actiq, Duragesic, Fentora, Subsys); itraconazole (Sporanox); ketoconazole; lithium (Lithobid); medications for anxiety, mental illness, pain, or seizures; medications for migraine headaches such as almotriptan, eletriptan (Relpax), frovatriptan (Frova), naratriptan (Amerge), rizatriptan (Maxalt), sumatriptan (Imitrex), and zolmitriptan (Zomig); ritonavir (Norvir, in Kaletra); selective serotonin reuptake inhibitors (SSRIs) such as citalopram (Celexa), escitalopram (Lexapro), fluoxetine (Prozac, in Symbyax), fluvoxamine (Luvox), paroxetine (Paxil), and sertraline (Zoloft); selective serotonin/norepinephrine reuptake inhibitors (SNRIs) such as duloxetine (Cymbalta), desvenlafaxine (Pristiq), and venlafaxine (Effexor); tramadol (Conzip, Qdola, Ultram, in Ultracet); tranquilizers; tramadol (Ultram); and tricyclic antidepressants such as amitriptyline, amoxapine, clomipramine (Anafranil), desipramine (Norpramin), doxepin (Silenor), imipramine (Tofranil), nortriptyline (Pamelor), protriptyline, and trimipramine.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
 Many other medications may also interact with levomilnacipran, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.

 - tell your doctor what herbal products and nutritional supplements you are taking, especially St. John's wort and tryptophan.

-- tell your doctor if you have or have ever had high blood pressure, urinary retention or problems urinating, low salt (sodium) levels in your blood, seizures, or kidney or heart disease.
+- tell your doctor if you drink or have ever drunk large amounts of alcohol or use or have ever used street drugs or have ever overused prescription medications.
+Also tell your doctor if you have or have ever had high blood pressure, a stroke, urinary retention or problems urinating, bleeding problems, low salt (sodium) levels in your blood, glaucoma (increased pressure in the eye that may cause loss of sight), seizures, or kidney or heart disease.